modders-anonymous/sanguine-rose/README.md

       + profiles
       + overwrite
       + ...
-    + wabbajack.exe
+    + wabbajack.exe # [OPTIONAL]

 ## Workflow Using GitHub

-So, let’s assume you’ve got your hands at a mo2git-based GitHub project.
+So, let’s assume you’ve got your hands on a mo2git-based GitHub modlist.
 We’ll call it COLLAB.
-An example of this kind of project is [KTA](https://github.com/KTAGirl/KTA).
+An example of such a project is [KTA](https://github.com/KTAGirl/KTA).
 Here’s how to work with it:

 1. Install the Wabbajack image using the link from the COLLAB project or build it straight from COLLAB’s GitHub.
    - Make sure to follow all the usual Wabbajack steps (like having a pristine Skyrim folder).